MobSlicer152/billionsort/README.md

 using the framebuffer directly as the array, but there was no pleasant way to visualize the values and still have a billion individual ones.

+I have an Intel Core i7-13700K and 32GB of RAM, and it takes ~249s in debug mode and 89.44s in release to complete the sorting.

 ### Building

 Just run xmake: